JarredR092699/NFLWRClustering/README.md

 - **wr_clustering.R**: Main file containing the K-means clustering model.
 - **download_logos.R**: Secondary file that downloads all 32 NFL team logos for the Tableau Dashboard shown above.
 - **pc2_csv**: Data that feeds the Tableau Dashboard.

+**Future Improvements**

+- Revisit analysis once the 2024 NFL season is completed to see how receiver clusters changed.
+- Create a more interactive visualization that allows users to see the distinctions between clusters instead of just a scatterplot.